syncfusion-content/windowsforms-docs/WindowsForms/PDF/Bookmarks.md

 document.Close()

+{% endhighlight %}

 ## Modifying bookmarks

 Essential PDF allows you to modify the bookmarks in the existing PDF document.
 The Bookmarks can be modified in the following ways.

 * Change the bookmark style, color, title, and destination.
 * Add or insert new bookmarks into the root collection.
 * Add or insert new bookmarks as a child of another bookmark.
 * Assign the destination of the added bookmarks to a loaded page or a new page of the document.

-[C#]
+{% highlight c# %}